0xAX/linux-insides/mm/linux-mm-2.md

 prev_map[slot] = NULL;
 ```

 That's all about `fixmaps` and `ioremap`.
 Of course this part does not cover full features of the `ioremap`, it was only early ioremap, but there is also normal ioremap.
-But we need to know more things than now before it.
+But we need to know more things before it.

 So, this is the end!